userfrosting/learn/pages/17.recipes/02.extending-the-user-model/docs.md

 - `LinkMember` is a [trait](http://php.net/manual/en/language.oop5.traits.php) used to attach handlers to events for our model.
 In this case, we use the `saved` event to tell Laravel to save the related `Member` model any time the `MemberUser` is saved.
 It will also call `createRelatedMemberIfNotExists` which...well, does exactly what the name says it does.
 - We add `city` and `country` to the model's `fillable` attributes, so that they can be directly passed in to the `MemberUser` model's constructor.
 - The `__isset` method is overridden to allow Twig to automatically fetch the related `member` object (e.g., `current_user.member`).
 See [this answer](http://stackoverflow.com/questions/29514081/cannot-access-eloquent-attributes-on-twig/35908957#35908957) for an explanation of why this is needed.
-- We have two [custom accessor methods](https://laravel.com/docs/5.3/eloquent-mutators), `getCityAttribute` and `getCountryAttribute`, and two custom mutator methods, `setCityAttribute` and `setCountryAttribute`.
+- We have two [custom accessor methods](https://laravel.com/docs/5.4/eloquent-mutators), `getCityAttribute` and `getCountryAttribute`, and two custom mutator methods, `setCityAttribute` and `setCountryAttribute`.
 These allow us to interact with the new fields directly through the `MemberUser` object (e.g., `$memberUser->city` and `$memberUser->country`), passing them through to the related `Member` model.
 - The `member()` method defines the relationship with the underlying `Member` object.

 ## Map your virtual model

 The problem, of course, is that all of the controllers in the Sprinkle that _defined_ the `User` model, are still _using_ the `User` model (this is simply how inheritance works).

 Fortunately, the default Sprinkles never directly reference the `User` class.
-Instead, they use the [class mapper](/sprinkles/contents#dynamic-class-mapper).
+Instead, they use the [class mapper](/advanced/class-mapper).
 All we need to do, then, is remap the class mapper's `user` identifier to our new class, `MemberUser`.
 While we're at it, we can map an identifier for `Member` as well.
 This can be done by extending the `classMapper` service in a custom [service provider](/services/extending-services).

-Create a class `ServicesProvider/ServicesProvider`, and a Sprinkle initializer class, `ExtendUser.php`:
+Create a class `ServicesProvider/ServicesProvider`, if you don't already have one:

 ```php
 <?php